-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2012 IECC edition.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the 2011 2009 edition.
+Vermont specific additions and changes are designated through xxxx markings in the margin.
 Deletion indicators in the form of an arrow () are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.